ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 Table 5 describes the SPF and DMARC records configuration settings.

-Please note, SPF and DMARC DNS records are configured through the user's DNS provider.
+Please note: SPF and DMARC DNS records are configured through the agency's DNS provider.
 DMARC is required for outbound email when using custom Agency domain in Office 365.
 DMARC for inbound mail is provided through Exchange Online Protection when MX record is not pointed to a third-party, for more information see [setup DMARC for inbound email](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/use-dmarc-to-validate-email?view=o365-worldwide#set-up-dmarc-for-inbound-mail).

 Domain | SPF Record | DMARC Record
 --- | --- | ---